 Paul hosts a variety of science shows across all platforms, including How the Universe Works on Science Channel, Space Out on Discovery, and Edge of Knowledge on Ars Technica.
-He also writes and hosts his own shows, including his hit Ask a Spaceman podcast, which is one of the top podcasts in the world.
+He also writes and hosts his own shows, including his hit Ask a Spaceman podcast.

 Peter Rawlinson serves as the Chief Executive Officer and Chief Technology Officer of Lucid Motors.